input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/catalyst_voting/gen_vote_tx.md

 ## Abstract

-This document defines a generilized view of the "Catalyst" voting transaction.
+This document defines a generalized view of the "Catalyst" voting transaction.

 ## Motivation